-Eugenics is the selection of desired heritable characteristics in order to improve future generations, typically in reference to humans.
+Eugenics is the selection of desired heritable characteristics with the goal of improving future generations, typically in reference to humans.
 The term eugenics was coined in 1883 by British explorer and natural scientist Francis Galton, who, influenced by Charles Darwin's theory of natural selection, advocated a system that would allow "the more suitable races or strains of blood a better chance of prevailing speedily over the less suitable."